prolific-digital/events-tracker/README.md

 ---

 **Note:** This plugin requires The Events Calendar to be installed and activated on the source site (the site from which events are being pulled).
 The Events Calendar is NOT required on the site where Events Tracker is installed if it's pulling events from another site in the network.

+## Customization

+The plugin templates are designed to be easily customizable:

+1. **CSS Styling**: All templates use semantic class names that can be targeted with your theme's CSS
+2. **Template Override**: Copy template files from the plugin's `public/partials` directory to your theme's `events-tracker` directory to override them
+3. **Filter Hooks**: Use WordPress filter hooks to modify data before it's displayed

 ## Created By